YetiZen™

 Dani Zuniga

-Dani Zuniga is the Co-Founder of BitPollen.
+Dani Zuniga is currently the Senior Business Analysis at Machine Zone.
+Prior to that, Dani Zuniga was the Co-Founder of BitPollen.
 BitPollen makes products to help developers deliver a personalized gaming experience to their players.
 By identifying and evaluating individual player behaviors, BitPollen builds an ifactor for each player.
 The ifactor is a summary of scores across key metrics like Life Time Value, Virality and Engagement.
 A developer can use the ifactor to tailor in-game content to each player, for example a developer can now focus monetization efforts on players that have shown to monetize on other games.
 BitPollen uses the ifactor to help players discover games that they will engage with, share and monetize on.

 Dani has worked with a number of notable social game companies since 2008 such as Crowdstar, Sibblingz, and Mighty Fingers.